MURIC cautions Nigerians against protest

 “We must not join any fresh protest under whatever guise.
 Leaderless protests lead to chaos.
 Leaderless protests come with awful intentions.
 We should not join them.

 “The last demonstration has taught us a bitter lesson, namely, that it is difficult to know the true intention of any protest.
-They may start peacefully but graduate to violent outings,” he said.
-(NAN)
+They may start peacefully but graduate to violent outings,” he said